Tristar Risk Management

 No

-The table below reports the frequency at which Tristar compliantly sends X12 835 EORs to daisyBill clients.
+The table below shows how often Tristar sends X12 835 EORs to daisyBill clients within the required timeframes.

 2%